MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/auto-close-conversation-powerapps.md

 ---
 title: Automatic closure of conversations
-description: Use this article to understand how to configure the auto-close duration of conversations using Power Apps. ms.date: 08/31/2023 ms.topic: how-to
+description: Use this article to understand how to configure the auto-close duration of conversations. ms.date: 09/07/2023 ms.topic: how-to
 author: venki-MS
 ms.author: v-duddupdiv